 A different approach based on an interpretation of coercion in terms of scales and effects achieved by the foreign intervention would lead to similar, although not identical, results.

-The classical doctrine has, in fact, dwelt on the "dimensions of consequentiality" which define coercion and has identified as relevant "the importance and number of values affected, the extent to which such values are affected and the number of participants whose values are so affected" 23, which Professor Watts transposed mutatis mutandis into the framework of cyber operations and translated into the "nature of State interests affected [...], the scale of effects the operation produces in the target State, and the reach in terms of number of actors involuntarily affected [...]"24.
+The classical doctrine has, in fact, dwelt on the "dimensions of consequentiality" which define coercion and has identified as relevant "the importance and number of values affected, the extent to which such values are affected and the number of participants whose values are so affected,"^[23] which Professor Watts transposed mutatis mutandis into the framework of cyber operations and translated into the "nature of State interests affected...the scale of effects the operation produces in the target State, and the reach in terms of number of actors involuntarily affected...]."[24]

-In case of cyber election interference, all these 'dimensions' seem to be achieved.
-The free and sovereign determination of the political and institutional apparatus, and consequently of national and foreign policies, appears to be a primary interest of the State which is affected by foreign meddling.
-Moreover, said activity may reach, through the widespread diffusion of fake news via the media and social networks, most of the electorate, influencing its orientation in a decisive way, therefore causing it to act (i.e. to vote) on the basis of false information, which results in a manipulation of its determinations.
-As for the outcomes of interference, the GEE of the Tallinn Manual 2.0 affirmed that the scale of effects produced cannot be limited in terms of desired results, since the violation of the principle in question does not require the intervention to be successful: therefore, also simply forcing the electoral
+In the case of cyber election interference, all of these "dimensions" seem to be achieved.
+The free and sovereign determination of the political and institutional apparatus, and consequently of national and foreign policies, appears to be a primary interest of the state which is affected by foreign meddling.
+Moreover, said activity may reach, through the widespread diffusion of fake news via the media and social networks, most of the electorate, influencing its orientation in a decisive way, therefore causing it to act (i.e., to vote) on the basis of false information, which results in a manipulation of its determinations.
+As for the outcomes of interference, the GEE of the Tallinn Manual 2.0 affirmed that the scale of effects produced could not be limited in terms of desired results, since the violation of the principle in question does not require the intervention to be successful; therefore, simply forcing the electoral process may amount to a breach of the principle of non-intervention, not being necessary to the successful pursuit of the objective set by the foreign state.
+[25] In reality, the question of the outcome of the interference remains a debatable issue.
+It depends on what one considers a coercive act with the potential to compel, or solely an act which effectively compels the target state to engage in a course of action that it would otherwise not undertake.